-\Cheng (scheng7@tulane.edu), De Franco (gdefranc@tulane.edu), and Lin (plin6@tulane.edu) are with the Freeman School of Business at Tulane University.
-We are grateful to workshop participants at Baruch College, Temple University, and Tulane University for valuable feedback.
-We thank Cao Yang for excellent research assistance.
+This paper was presented at the 9th Annual Municipal Finance Conference.
+Cheng (scheng7@tulane.edu), De Franco (gdefranc@tulane.edu), and Lin (plin6@tulane.edu) are with the Freeman School of Business at Tulane University.
+The authors appreciate the helpful comments from Kim Rueben and Morad Zekhnini.
+They authors are grateful to workshop participants at the 2020 Brookings Municipal Finance Conference, Baruch College, Temple University, and Tulane University for valuable feedback.
+The authors thank Cao Yang for excellent research assistance.
+The authors did not receive financial support from any firm or person with a financial or political interest in this article.
+None is currently an officer, director, or board member of any organization with an interest in this article.